secture/template-nestjs/README.md

 ## 🤝 Contributions

 This is a private project.
-Contributions are managed internally by the team.
+The team manages contributions internally.

 - See our [Contributing Guide](CONTRIBUTING.md) for detailed instructions and guidelines.